cybertoothca/ember-cli-textarea-autosize/README.md

 ## Installation

-Like most other Ember addons:
+Like most other Ember add-ons:

 ```
 ember install ember-cli-textarea-autosize